Ann Marie DeAngelo: Dancing

 Renowned for a "powerful virtuoso technique", DeAngelo was trained in Burbank, California, with Frederika Mohr in the Cecchetti method of ballet, and later with Kirov Ballet veterans Anatole Vilzak and Ludmilla Schollar at San Francisco Ballet School under a Ford Foundation scholarship.
 She landed her first job with the San Francisco Opera Ballet.
 In New York she joined Joffrey II as an apprentice before joining the Joffrey Ballet in 1973.
-She worked with the Joffrey for 10 years, performing in works such as Viva Vivaldi, The Taming of the Shrew by John Cranko; the Cowgirl in Agnes de Mille's Rodeo, Pas des Deesses by Robert Joffrey; a reconstruction of La Vivandiere by Arthur Saint-Léon; As Time Goes By, Deuce Coupe II and Cacklin' Hen by Twyla Tharp; and works by Frederick Ashton, George Balanchine, Agnes de Mille, William Forsythe, Kurt Jooss, Antony Tudor, and others.
-She performed the Doll in Petrushka with Rudolf Nureyev at New York State Theater (currently David H. Koch Theater).
-In the mid-1980s she was a member of the Frankfurt Ballet under directorship of William Forsythe.
+She worked with the Joffrey for 10 years, performing in works such as Viva Vivaldi, The Taming of the Shrew by John Cranko; the Cowgirl in Agnes de Mille's Rodeo, a reconstruction of La Vivandiere by Arthur Saint-Léon; As Time Goes By, Deuce Coupe II and Cacklin' Hen by Twyla Tharp; and works by Frederick Ashton, George Balanchine, Agnes de Mille, William Forsythe, Kurt Jooss, Antony Tudor, and others.
+Reviewing her performance in Pas des Deesses by Robert Joffrey, New York Times critic Anna Kisselgoff wrote, "[DeAngelo] is a most spectacular dancer who never fails to dazzle....
+[She] opened the ballet in a highly virtuosic solo that exploited her phenomenal technique."

+DeAngelo performed the Doll in Petrushka with Rudolf Nureyev at New York State Theater (currently David H. Koch Theater).
+In the mid-1980s, she was a member of the Frankfurt Ballet under directorship of William Forsythe.

-Throughout her performing career she worked internationally as a guest artist with various ballet companies including the Royal Winnipeg Ballet and Royal Ballet of Flanders; dance festivals including Jacob's Pillow; and independent tours such as Stars of American Ballet (with Fernando Bujones), Stars of World Ballet in Australia (some talent included Margot Fonteyn, and others including Bujones, Wayne Eagling, Flemming Flindt, Cynthia Gregory, Māris Liepa, Yoko Morishita, Danilo Radojevic, Merle Park, David Wall), and Dance, Dance, Dance with Frank Augustyn in Canada.
-She competed in the International Ballet Competition in Varna, Bulgaria (1976) where she received a special award for technical excellence, and was the featured dancer in a TV special on CBS about the competition.
+In 1976, she competed in the International Ballet Competition in Varna, Bulgaria, where she received a special award for technical excellence.
+She was the featured dancer in a TV documentary special on CBS.
 At the competition, she met the legendary ballerina Alicia Alonso, and was invited to perform at her International Ballet Festival in Havanna, Cuba.
-She later created works on the company.
+She later created works for the company.

+Throughout her performing career, DeAngelo worked internationally as a guest artist dancing the classical ballets such as Coppelia, Giselle, Swan Lake, and Sleeping Beauty with various ballet companies including the Royal Winnipeg Ballet and Royal Ballet of Flanders and The National Ballet of Cuba; festivals including Jacob's Pillow; and independent tours such as Stars of American Ballet (dancing with Danilo Radojevic and Fernando Bujones), Stars of World Ballet in Australia, dancing with both Danilo Radojevic and Fernando Bujones in Le Corsaire, Flames of Paris and Don Quixote pas de deux; and alongside other talent including Margot Fonteyn, Peter Breuer, Wayne Eagling, Flemming Flindt, Maina Gielgud, Cynthia Gregory, Birgit Keil, Māris Liepa, Yoko Morishita, Merle Park, and David Wall; and Dance, Dance, Dance Canadian tour with Frank Augustyn.

-In 1980, she was featured in a dance film about Anna Pavlova called Pavlova: A Tribute to the Legendary Ballerina (1982).
-In 1989 she performed on Sesame Street with James "Skeeter Rabbit" Higgins in a duet created by Toni Basil called Stop Dancing.
+In 1980, DeAngelo was featured in a dance film about Anna Pavlova called Pavlova: A Tribute to the Legendary Ballerina (1982).

+In 1989, DeAngelo performed on Sesame Street with James "Skeeter Rabbit" Higgins in a duet created by Toni Basil called Stop Dancing.